CAMMA-public/cholect45/README.md

 # News and Updates:
+- [ **29/02/2023** ]: CholecT50 dataset is now released.
+This is more complete and the superset of CholecT45.
+Find [here](https://github.com/CAMMA-public/cholect50/blob/master/README.md).
 - [ **29/04/2022** ]: Added PyTorch dataloader for the dataset.
 - [ **02/05/2022** ]: Added TensorFlow v2 dataloader for the dataset.